-HRMI Data Security Policy
+HRMI Data Protection and Privacy Policy

-HRMI collects two types of sensitive information as part of our Civil and Political Rights metrics development.
+HRMI collects personal and sensitive information as part of our Civil and Political Rights metrics development.
 These two sets of data are stored separately:

-- Information about potential expert survey respondents and the people who nominated them. - Survey responses to our annual expert survey.
+- 1. Personal information including name and contact details about potential expert survey respondents and the people who nominated them. - 2.
+Survey responses to our annual expert survey (unidentified/anonymous).